 What are your weaknesses?

-This is difficult because no one is perfect, and claiming to have no weakness may be counterproductive.
+This is difficult because no one is perfect and claiming to have no weakness may be counterproductive.
 In most cases, the interviewer wants to see that you’re aware of your skill gaps and are keen to improve, so respond with an example of how you’re trying to overcome your weaknesses, such as lack of experience.
 It is also helpful to choose a trait that can also be a strength.
 For example, having close attention to detail may mean it’s difficult for you to move onto new projects, but that your work is to a high standard.

 What are your major achievements?